 Angel plaques which bear a strong similarity to the Madonna and Child sculpture credited to Miller (see below)

-Even woodcarvings in the rectory exhibit zigzag patters and a bas relief image of a Madonna and Child that seem peculiarly evocative of Miller’s artistic style and design sensibilities, but there is no clear record of who created them.
-The Loyola theology professor who gave us our tour, John Paul Salay, also took us into the bell tower where they store a bronze sculpture of a similar Madonna and Child.
+Woodcarvings in the rectory also exhibit Miller’s style and design sensibilities.
+In the bell tower a bronze sculpture of a similar Madonna and Child is stored.
 This sculpture, more than any other, seems clearly the work of Miller’s and is reported to have offended Father Mertz for overly resembling the statuary of Eastern religions.
-It was meant to sit at the alter of the chapel, but because it didn’t align with Mertz’s tastes, was relegated for many years to a spot on a wall outside the building, only to then find its way to its current storage area in the bell tower.
+It was meant to sit at the alter of the chapel, but because it didn’t align with Mertz’s tastes, was relegated for many years to a spot on a wall outside the building.

 Carving of Madonna and Child in the chapel rectory